KohakuBeast/HoloCure-Pointer/README.md

 # HoloCure-Pointer
-cheat for holocure with pointer in cheat engine
+cheat for holocure with pointer in cheat engine, For Those Of You Who First Use The Cheat Engine And Are New To The World Of Cheats, You Can See The [Tutorial](https://github.com/KohakuBeast/HoloCure-Pointer/tree/main#tutorial)
 ## Feature
 + Exp
 + Ingame Coin